Slack's Content Marketing Strategy to become a media first brand

 Here are some ways in which it has managed to stay in touch with customers and highlight great product experiences using content:

-Slack’s Wall of Love on Twitter features all retweets of people who provided positive affirmations and experiences about Slack.
+Slackâs Wall of Love on Twitter features all retweets of people who provided positive affirmations and experiences about Slack.

 Featuring integration tools in their blog posts helps them build relations with their partners.

-Slack exclusively posts regular updates about new partnerships, products, or company updates in their news section of the blog.
+Slack exclusively posts regular updates about new partnerships, products, or company updates in the news section of the blog.
 This makes publications link the blog post that provides Slack with SEO backlinks and trust in the authenticity of the news.

-Partner integrations tools feature slack in their own blogs of ‘How to integrate ‘xyz’ with slack’.
-This helps Slack with their SEO, generates brand impressions, and provides credibility for legit partnerships.
+Partner integrations tools feature Slack in their own blogs of âHow to integrate âxyzâ with slackâ.
+This helps Slack with its SEO, generates brand impressions, and provides credibility for legit partnerships.

 Slack itself has created content that is focused on how using its tool can help organizations and teams build trust within their ecosystem.
 Content that weaves themes of company culture, diversity, and inclusion helps it paint a picture of how much it values the same and how organizations can imbibe it for themselves.